ourlifeloop/marketing/src/cms/training-documents/ios-how-to-set-up-app-auto-updates-and-how-to-hard-close-apps.md

 ---
-title: iOS- How to set up App Auto Updates and How to Hard Close Apps
+title: iOS - How to set up App Auto Updates and How to Hard Close Apps
 document: /images/cms/ios_auto_updates_and_hard_closing_the_app_lifeloop_trainings.pdf
 isMobile: true
 topics: